Sanyamj7/Thai-ocr-backend/README.md

 # Thai-ocr-backend
 It includes the backend code and in the link provided [here](https://thai-id-ocr-backend-m783.onrender.com/product).
 It contains all the database related to the app assignment.
+The database used here is MongoDb.
 ### Setup
 - **Clone**